-- As you are setting the cranberries in place, notice if any of the berries did not split during their 10-minute soak in hot water.
-Pierce those that did not split with the tip of a paring knife before adding them to the covered rack.
+- As you're setting the cranberries in place, notice whether any of them did not split during their 10-minute soak in hot water.
+Pierce those that didn't split with the tip of a paring knife before adding them to the covered rack.

-- Use additional baking dishes plus rack, paper towels, and parchment paper as needed to hold your remaining cranberries.
+- Use additional baking sheets, racks, paper towels, and parchment paper as needed to hold your remaining cranberries.

 Dry the Cranberries

 - Turn the oven on to its lowest setting.
-On many ovens, this is 150 F (ideal would be 135 F if your oven goes that low).
-Set the baking dish of cranberries in the oven 8 hours or overnight.
+On many ovens, this is 150 F. (135 F would be ideal if your oven goes that low.)
+Put the baking sheet of cranberries in the oven 8 hours or overnight.

 - Check the cranberries after 8 hours.
 They should be fully dry but still somewhat leathery or pliable.

 - You won't be completely sure if the cranberries are fully dehydrated until they have cooled.
 (You know how cookies crisp up after you take them out of the oven?
 Same deal with dried fruit.)
 Once you think they are dry, turn off the oven and take out the cranberries.
 Let them cool for 20 to 30 minutes.

 - After the cooling-off period, tear one of the berries in half: There should be no visible moisture along the break.